Reviews You Can Rely On

 Hanging Comfort

-Despite its thin waist and leg loops and lack of padding, the Sitta is surprisingly comfortable to hang in.
-The leg loops cut off circulation to our lower legs slightly more than most of the harnesses we tested — a problem common to all harnesses if you hang out long enough — but that's just about the only complaint we have.
-The Wireframe construction is very effective at spreading out the load, and we also find that the thin waist belt means that it doesn't ride up as high over our kidneys or lower ribs while hanging, so it's more comfortable than some of the fatter waist belts we tested.
+Despite its thin waist and leg loops and lack of padding, the Sitta is surprisingly comfortable for hanging.
+The leg loops will cut off circulation to the lower legs if you hang in the harness for a long time, like a fully-hanging belay or while performing route maintenance.
+But for most climbing endeavors, like belaying someone working a route or rappelling down a multi-pitch climb, this harness has plenty of hanging comfort.
+The Wireframe construction is effective at spreading out the load without the use of foam, and we also find that the thin waist belt means that it doesn't ride up as high over our kidneys or lower ribs while hanging, so it's more comfortable than some of the fatter waist belts we tested.

 Credit: Jeff Dobronyi